Computer Science

 Careers and graduate opportunities

-Graduates from our course have gone on to have fantastic careers in a wide range of fields, including software engineering, hardware development, consultancy, finance, and research.
+Graduates from our course have gone on to have fulfilling careers in a wide range of fields, including software engineering, hardware development, consultancy, finance, and research.
 Many world-leading start-ups have been launched by our alumni.
+Our Computer Science students often engage with internships during their degrees.
+At King’s, we have strong links to industry through connections with our alumni and fellows.

 What is the best thing about studying Computer Science at King’s?